WONGA-WONGY/Calculate_age/README.md

 # Calculate Your Age!
 <!--Remove the below lines and add yours -->
-This script prints your age in three different ways :
+This Terminal code prints your age in three different ways :
 1. Years
 2. Months
 3. Days